Sandeep-skyadav/Inventory-Order-Management-System/README.md

-# 🚀 Inventory & Order Management System
+# 🚀 inventory & order management system

 A full-stack Inventory & Order Management System built using **FastAPI**, **React.js**, and **PostgreSQL**.
 The application helps businesses manage products, customers, orders, and inventory efficiently through a clean and responsive user interface.